NourhanSowar/Competitive-Problem-Solving/README.md

 # Competitive-Problem-Solving
-This repo contains solutions for some problems from different competitive websites.
+This repo contains solutions for some problems from different competitive websites( LeetCode-CodeForaces-Coderbyte-CodeWars).
 I will update it continuously.